 Submissions are open!(https://evsys18.hotcrp.com)

-- Robert Basmadjian, Workshop Co-Chair, Replacing Professor, Chair of Security in Information Systems of University of Passau, Germany
+- Robert Basmadjian, Workshop Co-Chair, Chair of Computer Networks and Communication of University of Passau, Germany

 - Angelos Amditis, Workshop Co-Chair, Research Director, ICCS, Greece